Anthony Molloy (Gaelic footballer): Playing career

 Molloy won the Under-14 Championship with his club in 1976.

 He played during the 1982 All-Ireland Under-21 Football Championship, which Donegal won.

 Molloy went on to play for his county at senior level for twelve years, amassing 123 appearances.
 He played senior football for Donegal from 1982 until 1994.

 Molloy played against Cavan in the 1983 Ulster final, won by Donegal.

 He played against Armagh in the 1990 Ulster final, won by Donegal.
+He was the captain that year.

 Molloy captained Donegal to the 1992 All-Ireland title.
 He famously exclaimed "Sam's for the hills" as he did so.
 His speech is still held in high regard within the sport nationally.
 He would win an All Star in 1992 as well.

 Molloy also won two New York Senior Football Championships in 1986 and 1992, while playing for Donegal New York.

 By the end of his playing days, Molloy had been left with a troublesome left knee.
 It had no joint left, simply bone on bone.
 Molloy described it, in the Sean Potts-edited book Voices from Croke Park: The Stories of 12 GAA heroes, as being "riddled with arthritis".
 County team doctor Austin O'Kennedy regarded it as being one of the worst knees he had ever seen.
 Molloy had surgery on "seven or eight" occasions, before having his knee replaced at the Mater Private in October 2008.
 He funded the earlier operations with his own insurance.
 However, the €22,000 owed for the replacement was nearly double the maximum allowed by his insurance and this led to Molloy receiving solicitors' letters from the hospital.
 He expressed disappointment at the lack of interest from the Donegal County Board in resolving the issue.
 Molloy contacted his former manager Brian McEniff; McEniff contacted GAA Director General Páraic Duffy and eventually the GAA paid "the outstanding amount".